 - You must work individually.
-No collaboration is permitted. - TAs will check to ensure there was no collaboration. - Automated/manual/data-based approaches - HW Requirements (C/Java/Python): - submissions must compile and run on the machines in the CSB-120 Linux lab. - C and Java: You will provide your own makefile - the TAs will test them on department machines. - More details in assignment documents - HW1 will be available today
+No collaboration is permitted. - TAs will check to ensure there was no collaboration or use of improper sources. - Automated/manual/data-based approaches for detection - HW Requirements (C/Java/Python): - submissions must compile and run on the machines in CS Linux machines. - C and Java: You will provide your own makefile - the TAs will test them on department machines. - More details in assignment documents - HW1 will be available soon.